Luminous-split/LifeLongCommands/42_SG/C_notes.md

 ```
 ## Pointers
 ```
-*pointer --> Memory address that pointer is pointing.(Dereference) pointer --> Value of the pointer.
+*pointer --> (Dereference)Value in pointer (value of the pointer pointed variable) pointer --> Memory address that pointer is pointing.
 &pointer --> Memory address of that pointer.
 ```